Dr. Becky’s Start in Life

 In 2017, I was honored to be named one of the New and Upcoming Health and Fitness Websites to follow by The Huffington Post.

-Blogging satisfies my scientific curiosity by allowing me a platform to perform nutritional experiments like the time I subjected my family members to a 500-calorie-a-day diet for five days, just to see what would happen.
+Blogging satisfies my scientific curiosity by allowing me a platform to perform nutritional experiments like the tests my husband and I run to get to the bottom of what you can put in your coffee when intermittent fasting.

 Empathy for my readers comes naturally because I’ve been in their shoes.

 My sweet tooth once ruled my life, and my age shows me first hand the challenges of mid-life weight control.